UtMiLa/jmusic-model/src/selection/thoughts.md

 * Items in physical view are marked as selected
 * Some stylesheet-like definition defines how to display selected elements
 * It might be possible to display several selections in contrasting colors (some logic to decide what to do if they overlap)

+### Issues

+* What happens to selections when elements are added/removed/changed in model?
+* * in other programs, selections disappear when editing